Why is Your Credit Utilization Ratio So Important?Published on March 17, 2022 by CreditFresh

 However, make sure you pay more than the minimum balance when you have the cash to spare.
 Generally, you’ll want to pay off your outstanding balance in full when you can.

-This strategy gives you the best of both worlds: it helps build positive payment history and lower your credit utilization rate at the same.
+This strategy gives you the best of both worlds: it helps build payment history and lower your credit utilization rate at the same time.

-How Can an Online Personal Line of Credit Help?
+How May an Online Personal Line of Credit Help?

 A line of credit acts as a safety net when you face unplanned expenses that threaten your budget.
-If you need a little help covering an unexpected emergency bill or repair, you may use a personal line of credit to cover these costs.
+If you need a little help covering an unexpected emergency repair, for example, you may consider using a personal line of credit to cover these costs.

 So how might a line of credit help your credit utilization ratio?
 Well, if your line of credit payments are reported to a credit bureau, you may be able to lower your ratio by paying off your line of credit every month, as long as you keep on top of your other responsibilities as well.